Jeanne E. Griffith Mentoring Award

 Washington Statistical Society Student Travel Competition

 The Washington Statistical Society (WSS) offers a Student Travel Award annually for a local area student in a degree program (bachelors, masters, or doctoral) in the areas of statistics, survey methodology, or allied survey research disciplines.
-Support is offered for students to attend the Joint Statistical Meetings (JSM), the major meeting of the American Statistical Association and other statistical societies.
-At the meeting students attend talks, meet fellow students at mixers, and interact with members of our diverse profession.
-The JSM features a wide variety of technical sessions, continuing education courses, roundtable discussions, a vendor fair, a job fair, and social events.
+Support is offered for students to attend an American Statistical Association (ASA) meeting or conference.

 Applications must contain a letter of support either by a current member of the WSS or a faculty advisor.
-Plans to present a paper or poster at JSM will entitle the applicant to preferential review of their submission.
+Plans to present a paper or poster at an ASA meeting or conference will entitle the applicant to preferential review of their submission.

 One award will be granted to a student attending a school local to the DC, MD or VA area.

 For the 2024 Student Travel Competition, applications are due by January 5, 2024.
 The application is here.

 The American Statistical Association, of which WSS is a chapter, presents awards throughout the year.
 Information on many ASA awards can be seen on the ASA Awards & Scholarships page.